 We all dream of winning the lottery, even with odds of 14 million to 1, however when it comes to the lottery of life we don’t think critical illness will happen to us.
 The chances of a critical illness striking close to home are higher than many think:

-- Over £3.6 billion was paid out in protection claims in 2015 which means insurers paid out more than £10m every day to help individuals and families cope with financial strains**
+- Over £13.9 million per day was paid out in protection claims in 2018 to help individuals and families cope with financial strains**

 By taking out Critical Illness Cover, you can buy the time you need to recover without having to use up hard earning savings.